next-dev/nx/README.md

 use single header libraries for features (thanks Sean Barrett).
 The header files can be re-used in other projects if you require.
 The planned headers will be:

-ui.h				Manages the UI of the emulator. machine_??.h		Main glue code for a particular machine.
+ui.h                Manages the UI of the emulator. machine.h           Main glue code for a particular machine.
 Manages memory and IO ports. memory.h            Memory emulation including ROM and page handling. video.h             Video emulation of ULA modes and Next's sprites and layer 2. z80.h               Z80 emulation.
 Supports hooking into ED prefixes and contention. next_z80.h          Uses z80.h, but adds the other opcodes. tape.h              Supports tape-based file formats. microdrive.h        Supports microdrive file formats. keyboard.h          Emulates the keyboard. joystick.h          Emulates the joysticks, through keyboard.h and XInput.

 The way the header libraries work is that you can #include them anywhere but in ONE .c file, you must define NX_IMPL so that the implementation is pulled into that compilation object.